Everything you need to know about visiting Abu Dhabi in June

 You can find a detailed guide to Dubai’s best indoor attractions here.

-Abu Dhabi with Kids in June
+Abu Dhabi With Kids in June 2026

 You can start your day at Yas Waterworld, then continue to cool off indoors at neighbouring Warner Bros World Abu Dhabi.
-Finish your evening over at Ferrari World and Yas Mall where there are plenty of family dining options.
+Finish your evening over at Ferrari World and Yas Mall, where there are plenty of family dining options.

-- A nice place to cool off at the end of the day is the city’s famous Umm al Emarat Park, it stays open until late in the evening (entry is 10AED per person), and kids can cool off in the splash park and wadis.
+- A nice place to cool off at the end of the day is the city’s famous Umm al Emarat Park.
+The park stays open until late in the evening (entry is 10 AED per person), and kids can cool off in the splash park and wadis.

 - Another popular new evening spot for families is Al Mamsha on Al Hudayriat Island.
-Here you’ll find a skate park, splash park, heritage trail and a great range of al fresco dining options.
+Here, you’ll find a skate park, splash park, heritage trail, and a great range of al fresco dining options.

 Our best recommendation when travelling with kids to Abu Dhabi in summer is to stay at one of the city’s best beachfront hotels so kids can enjoy a splash as part of your stay; top recommendations include: